 The Group's loan commitments are considered to have a low credit risk.
 The provision for expected credit losses are measured at amounts equal to 12-month expected credit losses.
-The movements in provision for expected credit losses in 2018 were as follows:
+The movements in provision for expected credit losses during the year are as follows:

 Group

-At 1 January 2018
+At 1 January 2018 -

-Increase in provision for expected credit losses from new irrevocable commitments 5
+Increase in provision for expected credit losses from new irrevocable commitments recognised

+in the income and expenditure account 5

 At 31 December 2018 5

+At 1 January 2019 5

+Increase in provision for expected credit losses from new irrevocable commitments recognised

+in the income and expenditure account 13

+At 31 December 2019 18